Great Naktong Offensive: Yongch'on

-Advancing north of Yongch'on after the retreating survivors of the KPA 15th Division, the ROK 8th Division and the 5th Regiment, 7th Division encountered almost no resistance.
-On September 12, elements of the two ROK units were 8 mi north of the town.
-ROK forces now also advanced east from Yongch'on and north from Kyongju to close the breach in their lines.
+Advancing north of Yongch'on after the retreating survivors of the KPA 15th Division, the ROKA 8th Division and the 5th Regiment, 7th Division encountered almost no resistance.
+On September 12, elements of the two ROKA units were 8 mi north of the town.
+ROKA forces now also advanced east from Yongch'on and north from Kyongju to close the breach in their lines.

-The most critical period of the fighting in the east occurred when the KPA 15th Division broke through the ROK 8th Division to Yongch'on.
+The most critical period of the fighting in the east occurred when the KPA 15th Division broke through the ROKA 8th Division to Yongch'on.
 The KPA division attempted to turn east and southeast and take Task Force Jackson in the rear or on its left flank.
-But Walker's quick dispatch of the ROK 5th and 11th Regiments from two widely separated sectors of the front to the area of penetration resulted in destroying the force before it could exploit its breakthrough.
+But Walker's quick dispatch of the ROKA 5th and 11th Regiments from two widely separated sectors of the front to the area of penetration resulted in destroying the force before it could exploit its breakthrough.
 Walker was commended for his judgment of the reinforcements needed to stem the KPA attacks in the Kyongju and Yongch'on areas.